assets-recruitment-2025/assets-recruitment-2025.github.io/index.md

 <!-- 1) Intro paragraph -->
 <p>
 We will run the workshop online via Zoom across three sessions (see <strong>Table 1</strong>) during the week of October 20–26.
 We will divide it into three online sessions spread over multiple days to reduce participant fatigue.
-The exact dates and times for the sessions will be determined based on selected participants' availability.
+The exact dates and times based on selected participants' availability are locked in below.
 </p>

   <!-- 2) Phases grid -->